vseryakov/backendjs/README.md

   Parameters:
    - `_archive` - if set to 1, all returned messages will be archived automatically, so no individual /message/read call needed
    - `_trash` - if set to 1, all returned messages will be deleted, not archived
-   - `_unread` - if set to 1, return only messages with unread flag
-   - `_total` - if set to 1 then return how many messages in the inbox, when combined with `_unread` flag it will update the unread flag with the actual number of unread messages.
+   - `_total` - if set to 1 then return how many messages in the inbox the unread flag with the actual number of unread messages.

   Example: